Thehambalamba/webpack-angularjs/README.md

 ### Setup ###

-(You need to have NodeJS installed to run this project)
+You need to have NodeJS installed to run this project

-* Set up node_modules

 Fork the repo and run "npm install" in ./